mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 ### A built-in eraser

 What would a pencil be without an eraser?
 Well FiftyThree's Pencil has one of those too.
-When you want to erase something you just flip Pencil on its head and glide the rubbery edge over the mistake.
+When you want to erase something you just flip Pencil on its head and glide the rubbery edge over the mistake to remove it.

 ![Pencil's eraser and replacement]({{ site.url }}/images/pencil-53-eraser-replacements.jpg)